Renogy 200W Portable Solar Panel

 The ports?

-The PD 3.0 45W USB-C runs my phone and laptop straight off the panel.
+The PD 3.0 45W USB-C runs a phone or a laptop straight off the panel.
 The 4-in-1 cable drops into just about any power station with no adapter hunt.

-Shaun slid it into a backpack side pocket like a magazine.
-Owners keep mentioning the same two wins, how small it folds and a steady 70 watts in decent sun.
+Owners repeatedly report the same two wins: how small it folds, and a steady 70 watts or so in decent sun.

 Here is the honest part:

-A few owners had units quit after a couple of months, so test yours early.
+A recurring complaint is units quitting after a couple of months, so test yours early.
 There is no kickstand either, so you lean it on your gear to chase the sun.

 Read our full FlexSolar 100W Portable Solar Panel review →